Ateeq-afk/Ateeq_final/README.md

 This project contains a React front-end and a small Express backend used for demonstration purposes.
 The backend supports username based login with hierarchical organization, branch, and user IDs.

+For a review of logistics-related tables and how the new columns are used, see [docs/table_audit.md](docs/table_audit.md).

 ## Running the API server

 ```bash